Real Self-Publishing Success Stories That Will Inspire You

 He paid a publishing house to publish Swann’s Way and went on to sell millions of copies.

 His original book, which was rejected so many times, was rewritten in a comic manner.
-In 1998 he found a publisher for the most rejected book and gained great success.

 It is so strange to think that anyone would reject a book by Wayne Dryer, but he was not always as famous as he is now.